DavidLarge/astro-dg/src/content/about/about.md

 ---
 title: About
 ---
-A digital garden and collection of mostly wonderful things.
+Some fiction, and a digital garden / collection of mostly wonderful things.